freva-org/metadata-crawler/docs/source/chapter1-usage/sec1-cli.rst

 The ``delete`` command removes documents from the index using one or more facet filters.
-Facet values may contain shell wildcards (``*`` and ``?``) which are translated to MongoDB regular expressions (DuckDB deletion uses filters internally).
+Facet values may contain shell wildcards (``*`` and ``?``) which are translated to MongoDB regular expressions (Apache Solr deletion uses filters internally).
 For example:

 .. code-block:: bash